microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-checkin.md

 ---
 author: JeremyKelley
-description: "Check-in a checked out DriveItem resource, which makes the version of the document available to others."
+description: "Check in a checked out DriveItem resource, which makes the version of the document available to others."
-title: driveItem: checkin
+title: "driveItem: checkin"
 localization_priority: Normal
 ms.prod: "sharepoint"
 doc_type: apiPageType